-Learners are encouraged to be creative and to broaden their musical horizons and understanding with Areas of Study that inspire and challenge.
-This course will enable learners to explore performance and composition with a focus on their own instrument and genre choices and offer an opportunity to explore new instrumental skills.
-Through these various genres, styles and eras contained in the Areas of Study, they will explore musical context, musical language, and performance and composition skills.
+This course will enable learners to explore performance and composition with a focus on their instrument as well as focus on enhancing their overall musicianship.
+Through studying various genres, styles and eras contained in the Areas of Study, students will explore musical context and musical language.